mjpitz/mjpitz/README.md

 [Go]: https://go.dev
 [Rust]: https://rust-lang.org

-When it comes to programming languages, I very much fall into the camp of "use the right tool for the job".
+When it comes to programming languages, I fall into the camp of "use the right tool for the job".
 Since starting my career on the front-end development side of the world, I'm fluent with JavaScript, NodeJS, TypeScript, and many other variants we've seen throughout the years.
 Since then, I've picked up a few more systems programming languages, including [Go][] and [Rust][].

 <br/>
 <img width="96" height="64" alt="Go" title="Go" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/go/go-original-wordmark.svg" />&nbsp;